 Ninety percent of Connecticut’s lands are privately owned, so the involvement of private landowners is critical.
 Through the Natural Resources Conservation Service’s Working Lands for Wildlife Program, the Wildlife Division and NRCS are working together to locate interested landowners within conservation focus areas to develop management plans.

-Read more about individual habitat restoration success stories in Connecticut.
+Read more about young forest habitat projects, including ones in Connecticut.

 You may also contact the Connecticut Wildlife Division's Habitat Management Program for more information:

 - Telephone: 860-295-9523

 - Tanner Steeves, NEC Project Wildlife Biologist: email@example.com

 - William Cassidy, NEC Project Wildlife Biologist: firstname.lastname@example.org

 Wildlife Division staff has been conducting research, monitoring, assessment, and distribution studies for more than a decade throughout Connecticut.
 The resulting information has helped us create conservation focus areas, and also choose where to create habitat and focus landowner outreach efforts.
 Data has been obtained through hunter harvests, roadkill collections, live-trapping, radio-telemetry, and fecal pellet sampling.

 Field technician Josh Tracy uses radio telemetry equipment to track New England cottontail rabbits fitted with radio transmitters.

 Preliminary Research Results

 - New England cottontails are only found in certain parts of the Connecticut, while eastern cottontails are found throughout the state.